 - Windows 7 SP1 Enterprise

-- Windows Server 2016 Remote Desktop Services does not support heterogeneous collections.
-All VMs in a collection must be same OS version.
+- Remote Desktop Services doesn't support heterogeneous session collections.
+The OSes of all VMs in a collection must be the same version.

 - You can have separate homogeneous collections with different guest OS versions on the same host.

-Windows Server 2016 RDS supports two main SSO experiences:
+Windows Server 2016 and Windows Server 2019 RDS supports two main SSO experiences:

 - In-app (Remote Desktop application on Windows, iOS, Android, and Mac)